 But the long arm of the law belonging to Sergeant Hudson quickly apprehended the scroundrel.

 Christopher then discovered that his erstwhile lodger was in fact not Thomas Jones but Abraham Taylor whose wife was in Wolverhampton from which town he had just left in search of work.

 Abraham pleaded guilty to all charges, hoping for leniency from the magistrates — who thus awarded him four calendar months at Derby House of Correction, with hard labour.

 ‘Kester’ died at Derby Road, in June 1864, aged 79.

 After this many of his house contents came up for auction.

-As well a large collection of furniture, linen, carpets, lamps, kitchen and household utensils, crockery and cutlery, glasses and ornaments, tools of all description, the inventory included four prints, two oil paintings, a warming pan, a gun, an accordion and case, barometer and telescope, 76 books including Smollett’s History of England and a family bible, a musical box and a superior eight day clock (by Shepperley and Pearce of Nottingham).
+The inventory also included four prints, two oil paintings, a warming pan, a gun, an accordion and case, barometer and telescope, 76 books including Smollett’s History of England and a family bible, a musical box and a superior eight day clock (by Shepperley and Pearce of Nottingham).

 A fortnight later and Christopher’s premises in Derby Road were for sale by auction.